vonmillhausen/sf2000/README.md

 For more information on the ROM lists in general, see the next section.

 ### ROM Lists
-Credit for this section goes to `taizou#9644`, author of [FROGTOOL](https://github.com/tzlion/frogtool).
+Credit for this section goes to `taizou`, author of [FROGTOOL](https://github.com/tzlion/frogtool).
 These files relate to the built-in game-lists under each main system; the list of games is pulled from these files instead of being built at runtime - annoying, but presumably for performance reasons.
 It means if you want to change the list of built-in games (instead of using the User ROMs section), you have to edit these files - hence FROGTOOL, you should really check it out.

 | Files | Description |
 | ----- | ----------- |